Yeast Infections In Dogs – And What To Do About Them!

 Whatever the cause of your dog’s yeast infection, it can be distressing and uncomfortable for them so as a responsible pet parent, you must get them sorted… Pronto!

 The first thing you should do is get them seen by a vet, stat.
-Your vet will be able to confirm the diagnosis and provide any necessary anti-fungal or anti-yeast medication and advice.
+Your vet will be able to confirm the diagnosis of a yeast infection and provide any necessary anti-fungal or anti-yeast medication and advice.
+They'll also assess for other dog skin infection causes.

 Help soothe Fido’s itchy, irritated skin with a vinegar rinse!
 It will not only calm the skin’s inflammation but also help reduce the likelihood of yeast infections reoccurring if used on a regular basis thereafter.